Is Heel Pain Holding You Back?

 - Plantar fascia loading exercises to condition these structures for future load

 - Strapping of the foot to offload the damaged structures

 - A tailored stretching regime to reduce the risk of reinjuring the plantar fascia

 We recognise that no two cases are the same, therefore each person is provided with a tailored management plan to suit their lifestyle.

-For more information on heel pain, contact Cameron at My Family Podiatry through the contact page or make an appointment by calling 07 3088 6116.
+For more information on heel pain, book an appointment with the team at My Family Podiatry through the button below or by calling 3088 6116.